Da'Sean Butler: Sophomore season

-Then in the 58–57 loss to #9 Georgetown, Butler attempted to score the game-winning points again.
+Then in the 58–57 loss to No. 9 Georgetown, Butler attempted to score the game-winning points again.
 However, his layup attempt was blocked by Patrick Ewing Jr. The call was questionable however, as many believe it was actually a goaltending which would result in the points being rewarded and the Mountaineer-victory.
 However, Butler finished with 12 points and 4 rebounds.
 In an 81–63 victory over Rutgers, Butler scored 12 points.
 He then followed that game with 15 points and 8 rebounds against Seton Hall.
 In the 78–56 loss to Villanova, Butler scored 10 points and grabbed 7 rebounds.
 In the 80–53 victory over Providence, Butler scored 13 points and grabbed 4 rebounds.

 In the 85–73 victory over DePaul to gain the 20th win of the season, Butler scored 14 points and grabbed 13 rebounds for his second double-double of the season.
 In the 79–71 loss to the Connecticut Huskies, Butler scored 9 points and added 7 rebounds.
 In the home finale victory over the Pittsburgh Panthers, 76–62, Butler scored 10 points and grabbed 6 rebounds.
 In the regular season finale, an 83–74 overtime victory over Providence, Butler scored 18 points, grabbed 10 rebounds, and dished 5 assists to finish the regular season.
 He finished the season with 12.5 points and 6.1 rebounds per game.

 In the 58–53 victory over Providence to open the Big East tournament, Butler scored 17 points and added 9 rebounds.
 In the second round of the tourney, the Mountaineers upset #15-ranked Connecticut, 78–72.
 Butler contributed with 17 points and a team-high 9 rebounds.
 However, as the Mountaineers lost 55–72 in the semifinal matchup against the #8 Georgetown Hoyas, Butler scored 16 points with 3 rebounds and assists.

-In the first round of the NCAA tournament, Butler scored 19 points with 7 rebounds as the #7-seed Mountaineers defeated the #10-seed Arizona Wildcats.
+In the first round of the NCAA tournament, Butler scored 19 points with 7 rebounds as the No. 7-seed Mountaineers defeated the #10-seed Arizona Wildcats.
 In the second round, the Mountaineers upset the #2-seed Duke Blue Devils 73–67, with Butler scoring 8 points and grabbing 5 rebounds.
-Then, in the Sweet 16 loss in overtime to #3-seed Xavier, Butler scored 16 points and grabbed 7 rebounds.
+Then, in the Sweet 16 loss in overtime to No. 3-seed Xavier, Butler scored 16 points and grabbed 7 rebounds.